MattPlatt/S2GEN/README.md

 - **Installation and Usage Documentation**: Detailed steps for installing dependencies and running the system will be added.
 - **Extended Dataset Features**: Incorporate additional classes and annotations for more complex diagrams.
 - **Enhanced Models**: Explore advanced architectures to improve detection and segmentation accuracy.

+## Workflow Steps

+1. **Image Generation**: Use a script to name diagram type 1s as even and cable diagrams as odd, ensuring image-label synchronization.
+2. **Label Generation and Conversion**: Initially experiment with YOLO; transition to Faster R-CNN ResNet 101, requiring MASK formatting in JSON.
+3. **Image Slicing**: Slice each image with a 25% overlap for enhanced training efficiency.
+4. **Train Model for Diagram Type 1**: Train a model on diagram type 1 and save weights.
+5. **Train Cable-Specific Model**: Train a dedicated model for diagram type 2 (cables exclusively), leveraging sliced images for better cable detection.
+6. **Validation and Testing**: Validate and test models to ensure desired accuracy levels.
+7. **Run ResNet 101 on Diagram Type 1**: Use saved weights to predict and save results in JSON format.
+8. **Slice and Process Diagram Type 2**: Slice images, run predictions on slices, and adjust bounding box coordinates for the original file.
+9. **Combine Predictions**: Merge predictions from both diagram types into a unified COCO JSON format.
+10. **Display Predictions**: Visualize combined predictions on the original image for validation.
+11. **SysML Conversion**: Convert JSON predictions into SysMLv2 using custom logic.
+12. **Export SysMLv2 File**: Output the final SysMLv2 representation for engineering use.